 For the beans I could have used haricots verts or cannellini beans, but decided to use tinned British Fava Beans (from Hodmedods) – Oh how excited I got about my entirely British recreation of a Catalonian dish!
 Also my first time trying them, and the flavour was really rather good.

-This dish cooks in minutes and is best served alongside other tapas dishes, such as ubiquitous patatas bravas (which we tried in about 6 different restaurants over the trip, each one serving them up separately), Padrón peppers (as I have done), anchovies, prawns, jamon, Manchego cheese with Spanish almonds, meatballs, chorizo and quails egg, roasted garlic, tomatoes and chorizo, and all other manner of dishes.
+This dish cooks in minutes and is best served alongside other tapas dishes, such as ubiquitous patatas bravas (which we tried in about 6 different restaurants over the trip, each one serving them up separately), Padrón peppers (as I have done), anchovies, prawns, jamon, Manchego cheese with Spanish almonds, meatballs, roasted garlic, tomatoes and chorizo, and all other manner of dishes.
 The Spanish don’t tend to do do veg with their tapas, which is why I always love to have the peppers.
 It pains me so, but then I’m assured tapas is a treat and not at all how the spanish eat at home.

 - 1 clove of garlic, minced